apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukrainian Military Says Its Troops Continue Push To Sever Russia's Land Bridge To Crimea**
+**Samsung Slim S Pen Case Hands-on—Not for Everyone**

-You can read more about it [here](https://www.rferl.org/a/ukraine-crimean-land-bridge-russia-troops-push/32554441.html).
+You can read more about it [here](https://gizmodo.com/samsung-slim-s-pen-case-hands-on-not-for-everyone-1850753066).

 ## Requirements
 - Python 3.8